zeisler/markdown_ruby_documentation/README.md

 #### `ruby_to_markdown`
 Converts case statements and if statements to bulleted markdown

+#### `readable_ruby_numbers`
+Add commas to any ruby numbers.
+To provide additional formatting it yields a block given the number object.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.